ErsatzTV/ErsatzTV/docs/user-guide/create-channels.md

 - `Collection`: Select a collection that you have created manually.
 - `Television Show`: Select an entire television show.
 - `Television Season`: Select a specific season of a television show.
+- `Artist`: Select all music videos for a specific artist.

 #### Collection